Red Light Therapy

 Irradiance (mW/cm²)

-When brands advertise the “power” of their red light therapy devices, they usually mean irradiance.
-Think of it as the intensity or brightness of the therapeutic light, but measured in a scientific way.
-But here’s the catch: the tool used to measure it makes all the difference.
+When brands advertise the “power” of their devices, they usually mean irradiance.
+Think of it as the brightness of the therapeutic light, but measured scientifically.
+The problem is that the tool used to measure it makes all the difference.

-Solar meters - Solar meters are designed for broad sunlight, not therapeutic wavelengths.
-They also pick up heat and stray light, so they often inflate numbers, making a panel look stronger than it really is.
+Solar meters – Designed for broad sunlight, not therapeutic wavelengths.
+They also pick up heat and stray light, often inflating numbers so a panel looks stronger than it really is.
 Some brands use this to their advantage in marketing.

-Light spectrometers - Spectrometers, on the other hand, break down the exact wavelengths a device emits (e.g. 630nm, 660nm, 810nm, etc.) and measure irradiance at those precise points.
-This makes them the gold standard for red light therapy testing, because they show the true amount of therapeutic light reaching your skin.
+Light spectrometers – Break down the exact wavelengths a device emits (e.g. 630nm, 660nm, 810nm, etc.) and measure irradiance at those precise points.
+This is the gold standard for red light therapy testing because it shows the true therapeutic output.

-Some companies blur the lines, claiming “spectrometer readings” but actually including inflated solar meter data.
-Unless you look closely, it can seem like their device was measured to scientific standards when it wasn’t.
+Some companies blur the lines claiming “spectrometer readings” while actually using inflated solar meter data.
+Unless you read closely, it can look like their results were measured to scientific standards when they weren’t.
 At CELLER8, we publish both solar meter and spectrometer data so you see the full picture.
 But only spectrometer results show the true therapeutic output of our panels.
 No shortcuts, no inflated claims, just accurate numbers you can trust.

 Dose (J/cm²)